tickleapp/submarine-githooks/README.md

 ## Checkers

-Submarine will find checkers from Python modules you but under `.githooks/checkers`.
+Submarine will find checkers from Python modules you put under `.githooks/checkers`.
 All checkers should be an instance of `submarine_githooks.checker.Checker`, the easiest way to create a checker is:
 ```python